 Senior: The fourth and final year of high school or college.

-Early Decision (ED): A college application process in which students apply to their preferred college early, typically by November 1st, and commit to attending if accepted.
+Early Decision (ED): A college application process where students can apply early to their preferred college, typically by November 1st.
+It’s important to note that within this process, they’re committing to attending if accepted.

-Early Action (EA): A college application process that allows students to apply early, typically by November 1st, and receive an admission decision without being committed to attend if accepted.
+Early Action (EA): A college application process similar to ED (but with important distinctions) that allows students to apply early, typically by November 1st, and receive an admission decision without being committed to attend if accepted.

-Regular Decision: The standard college application process with a later deadline, usually in January, and decisions released in the spring.
+Regular Decision: The standard college application deadline, usually in January, with decisions released in the spring.
 Students are not committed to attending if accepted.

 Rolling Admission: A college admission process where applications are reviewed and decisions made as they are received, rather than on a fixed deadline.

-Common Application (Common App): A standardized college application used by many U.S. colleges and universities, allowing students to apply to multiple schools with one application.
+Common Application (Common App): A standardized college application system used by many U.S. colleges and universities, allowing students to conveniently apply to multiple schools with one application.

 SAT (Scholastic Assessment Test): A standardized test used for college admissions that assesses math, evidence-based reading, and writing skills.